pweerd/bigfile/help.md

 ## Detail view

 If you double click on a line, a new form is opened where the current line is viewed in a textbox.
-The form will be reused whenever a different line is opened, unless you you the alt-key.
-Using the alt-key makes sure that a new window is opened.
+The form will be reused whenever a different line is opened, unless you use the alt-key.
+Using the alt-key makes sure that a ***new*** window is opened.

-The formatting can be changed between auto (default), text, json, xml and csv.
+The formatting can be changed between auto (default), text, json, xml, csv, hex(bytes) and hex(chars).
 In auto-mode, a quick check is done for the content type and the text is formatted in that content type.
 In case of errors, it is shown as text.
 Some formatters support a 'normalized' mode (click the wrench button).
 For instance, when normalize mode, all keys in a json object will be sorted.
+The difference between hex(bytes) and hex(chars) is that the first shows the backing bytes as hex, while the latter shows the UTF16-charcodes for each char.

 Eventual hits (after a search) are highlighted, and one can navigate between the hits via the same navigation keys as in the main window.